u5197140705-commits/dbus_porting_BA/memory-bank/architectural_design_dbus_zephyr.md

 ### 2.3.
 Device Driver Integration (CAN/UART)

-The existing DBus driver relies on low-level peripheral drivers (CAN or UART).
+The existing DBus driver relies on low-level peripheral drivers (SPI).
 In Zephyr, these will be integrated using Zephyr's unified device model.

--   **Zephyr Device API:** The DBus driver will interact with the underlying communication peripheral (CAN or UART) through Zephyr's generic device API.
+-   **Zephyr Device API:** The DBus driver will interact with the underlying communication peripheral (SPI) through Zephyr's generic device API.
 This promotes portability across different hardware platforms supported by Zephyr.
--   **Callbacks/Interrupts:** The Zephyr CAN/UART drivers will be configured to generate callbacks or signal events upon message reception or transmission completion.
+-   **Callbacks/Interrupts:** The Zephyr SPI drivers will be configured to generate callbacks or signal events upon message reception or transmission completion.
 These will trigger the DBus Receive/Transmit threads.

 ### 2.4.
 Configuration Management